 Get Lit is back on Tuesdays throughout October!

-We'll be providing lights to cyclists without them, and educating them on the importance of seeing and being seen at night!
+We'll be providing lights to cyclists without them, and educating them on the importance of seeing and being seen at night.
+We're also giving out bike maps and Toronto Cyclists Handbooks to support people to get around the city safely and with confidence.

 Where and when?